 She has co-authored more than 100 original papers, review papers and book chapters.

 PhD KI 1999

 Professor KI 2012

-The research group focuses on increasing our knowledge concerning the mechanisms behind chronic orofacial pain, emphasising jaw muscle pain and its sex differences.
+My research group focuses on increasing our knowledge concerning the mechanisms behind chronic orofacial pain, emphasising jaw muscle pain and its sex differences.
 The research is translational, spanning from basic research conducted in patients and matched pain-free controls via human experimental studies where pain is experimentally induced to clinical intervention studies.
 We study potential peripheral biomarkers, such as serotonin, glutamate, cytokines and neuropeptides.
 In collaboration with other research groups we investigate if certain genetic variants (single nucleotide peptides) are associated with jaw muscle pain and study the protein expression patterns in saliva to search for potential unknown pain biomarkers.
 Adopted methods include intramuscular microdialysis, microbiopsies, cold pressor test, exercise-induced analgesia and quantitative sensory testing (sensory and pain thresholds for warmth, cold and mechanical stimuli), as well as genomics and proteomics.

-The Orofacial Pain research group is part of the larger orofacial neuroscience group at the Department of Dental Medicine, which in turn collaborates with other leading research groups in Scandinavia, via the recently initiated Scandinavian Center for Orofacial Neuroscience (SCON).
+The Orofacial Pain Research Group is part of the larger Orofacial Neuroscience Group at the Department of Dental Medicine, which in turn collaborates with other leading research groups in Scandinavia, via the recently initiated Scandinavian Center for Orofacial Neuroscience (SCON).
 The group has a close collaboration with the Specialist Clinic for Orofacial Pain at the Eastman Institute in Stockholm.